Green Energy

 Making the decision toward sustainability was truly not difficult.
 And really was not a major drawn out corporate process.
 (We are a small family business) It essentially started with my youngest daughters AAU Basketball coach, Tom Wilson formerly with Penn State Extension.
 Being somewhat familiar with our cheese production and waste disposal methods Tom came to us with the idea of a digester system that would handle all our whey byproduct and use it to create energy for use in the cheese production.
 Tom had done extensive work with dairy farm manure digesters and found one of the problems to be that most manure digesters can produce a lot more energy than what the farm itself needs.
 He was somewhat excited with our project knowing that the more energy we could produce the more energy we could use in the cheese production plant.

-Finally the effluent wastewater which has been processed anaerobically is transferred to our final treatment facility which is a Sequencing Batch Reactor (SBR) here we introduce air and utilize aerobic bacteria to consume any remaining organics in the wastewater before it is discharged to the local waterways.
+Finally, the effluent wastewater, which has been processed anaerobically, is transferred to our final treatment facility which is a Sequencing Batch Reactor (SBR).
+Here, we introduce air and utilize aerobic bacteria to consume any remaining organics before it is discharged to the local waterways.

 If you asked someone to name three things made from milk you would most likely get typical answers such as cheese, ice cream and yogurt.
-But we at Fairview Swiss Cheese thru our practices of sustainability have added ELECTRCITY AND BTU’s (replacing FUEL OIL usage) to the list of products we produce from our incoming milk.
+But we at Fairview Swiss Cheese, through our practices of sustainability, have added ELECTRCITY AND BTU’s (replacing FUEL OIL usage) to the list of products we produce from our incoming milk.

-It has been a challenging undertaking, but we at Fairview Swiss Cheese will continue to find new ways to increase our production of Green Energy and to finds ways to utilize it for the betterment of our environment for the future generations.
+It has been a challenging undertaking, but we at Fairview Swiss Cheese will continue to find new ways to increase our production of Green Energy for the betterment of our environment for future generations.